thaixnguyen/saucedemo-ui-automation/README.md

 How to Run:
 ===
 There's two ways you can run this.
-You can either do this on the XCode UI, under the Test Navigator and running UITest under the tests directory or you can run this command on your terminal:
+You can either do this on the XCode UI, under the Test Navigator and running UITest under the ./tests/ui directory or you can run this command on your terminal:

 ```xcodebuild test -scheme testautomation -destination 'platform=iOS Simulator,name=iPhone 15 Pro Max' -only-testing tests/UITest```